-The number of RequestProcessor threads which can run is between jacorb.poa.thread_pool_min and jacorb.poa.thread_pool_max times the number of POAs, or just between those two bounds when jacorb.poa.thread_pool_shared is set to "on".
-RequestProcessor threads will terminate when the POA is destroyed (in other words when the property is set to "off" and when every POA has it's own pool of RequestProcessors) or when ORB.shutdown() is called, subject to the value of the jacorb.poa.thread_pool_shared property.
+The of threads which number RequestProcessor can run is between jacorb.poa.thread\pool\min and jacorb.poa.thread\pool\max times the number of POAs, or just between those two bounds when jacorb.poa.thread\pool\shared is set to "on".
+RequestProcessor threads will terminate when the POA is destroyed (in other words when the property is set to "off" and when every POA has it's own pool of RequestProcessors) or when ORB.shutdown() is called, subject to the value of the jacorb.poa.thread\pool\shared property.